adamspierer/flight_assay/README.md

 ## Citation
-These scripts were originally designed to make this assay more high throughput and were used in other work.

-To cite this repository, cite the [PLOS Genetics paper](https://doi.org/10.1371/journal.pgen.1008887)
+These scripts were originally designed to improve on the throughput of the published protocol.
+It is used in the [PLOS Genetics paper](https://doi.org/10.1371/journal.pgen.1008887).
+Please cite accordingly.